AdityaCoppisetti/robotic-arm/journal.md

 i like to keep my texts small so if you want to recreate this , it'll be in this github repo

+# the usb- b and FT232RL usb interface